 A native of Tacoma, Washington, Grace began violin studies at age 7.
 Grace's performances have taken her across the United States, with shows in Seattle, Denver, New York, San Francisco, Los Angeles, Santa Fe, Honolulu, Chicago, Formula 1, and the South by Southwest music festival in Austin.
 She has performed solo with Conspirare, the Balcones Community Orchestra, Montecito International Music Festival Orchestra, Austin Civic Orchestra, the University of Puget Sound Orchestra and Wind Ensemble, and the Tacoma Youth Symphony.
-She was also a member of the Tacoma Symphony Orchestra.
-Grace has been a prize winner in the Texas Rising Stars Competition, the Beatrice Hermann Young Artist Competition, the International Rockin' Fiddle Challenge, and the Music Teachers National Association Young Artist Competition.
-She has also performed at Creative Dialogue VI, The International Festival Institute at Round Top, Brevard Music Center, Innsbrook Institute and Music Festival, Northwestern Summer Violin Institute, and the Icicle Creek International Chamber Music Festival.
+Grace was a prize winner in the Texas Rising Stars Competition, the Beatrice Hermann Young Artist Competition, the International Rockin' Fiddle Challenge, and the Music Teachers National Association Young Artist Competition and has performed at music festivals across the United States.

 In 2011, Grace launched her YouTube channel, grace plays violin, where she explores various musical genres, combining classical traditions and techniques with other musical styles.
 Her videos have accumulated thousands of subscribers and millions of views.
 She has worked and collaborated with many artists and was featured in Katy Perry's documentary, Part of Me.

 Grace holds an Artist Diploma and Master of Music degree from the University of Texas - Austin, where she studied with Brian Lewis and part time with Giora Schmidt and David Kim.
 She earned her Bachelor of Music degree in Performance from the University of Puget Sound.
 Her primary teachers include Brian Lewis and Dr. Maria Sampen.
 She is on faculty at Huston-Tillotson University and Austin Suzuki Music School, and teaches masterclasses around the United States.